 Additionally, the College expects students to demonstrate the utmost professional demeanor throughout the residency application process, which includes interviews.
-The NRMP or the program will notify the respective college Deans when a student fails to show for an interview.
-As this constitutes unprofessional conduct, students who fail to show for an interview may be required to appear before the Student Performance Committee, or its designated body.
+The NRMP or the program will notify the respective college Deans, or Dean's designee, when a student fails to show for an interview.
+As this constitutes unprofessional conduct, students who fail to show for an interview will be referred to the Student Performance Committee.